raphael-proust/raphael-proust.github.io/cv.md

 I am a software developer and a technical writer.

-I work in a variety of programming languages —including OCaml, Python, Scala, Javascript— on various types of software —such as web servers, document processing, games, libraries.
+I work in a variety of programming languages —including OCaml, Python, Scala, Javascript— on various types of software —such as blockchains, document processors, web servers, libraries.

 I write, edit and review courses, tutorials, manuals and rulebooks in French and English.